QNet Scam Protests

 With signs that read Ban QNET, protesters marched this last weekend at Freedom Park which is located in the Central Business District of the city of Bengaluru, Karnataka, India.
 They are demanding action against QNet, a MLM company recruiting heavily in India.

-Back in April, a similar protest was held outside Michael Ferrira‘s house.
+A similar protest was held outside Michael Ferrira‘s house.

 QNet Ltd, formerly known as QuestNet, GoldQuest, and QI Limited, is a Hong Kong-based direct selling company owned by the QI Group.
 The company sells a variety of products including energy, weight management, nutrition, personal care, home care, luxury goods, and fashion accessories.